slotdawg/ts2020/peer/peer.rst

    .. figure:: images/21.png

 #.
-On the **Storage Information** page, you will see one of two pages.
-If another participant sharing your Files cluster has already done the Peer lab, you will be able to select their **Existing Credentials** as shown here.
+On the **Storage Information** page, you are prompted to enter credentials for accessing the storage device.
+If another participant sharing your Files cluster has already done the Peer lab, you can select **Existing Credentials** as shown here.

    .. figure:: images/22a.png

-   If you are the first participant on this cluster to do the Peer lab, fill out the following fields:
+   If you are the first participant on this cluster to do the Peer lab, **New Credentials** will be automatically selected.
+Fill out the following fields:

    - **Nutanix Files Cluster Name** - BootcampFS